 It wouldn’t be RV life without a variety of maintenance issues and repairs!
 Life on the road can be tough on your equipment.
 From the constant bouncing and shaking as you drive down the road, to drastic changes in weather and elevation, to the extensive use from full-time living.
 You’ll hear many stories of repairs and maintenance issues, but I’ve always found it hard to find specific details.

 Therefore, I will share with you a diary of all the warranty & repair work done on my Basecamp.
-This is meant to be a realistic insight into what you may encounter in terms of repairs.
+This is meant to be a realistic insight into what can be encountered in terms of repairs.
+Anything listed below without a price next to it from July 2018 – June 2020 was covered under the Airstream warranty.
+I did not purchase an extended warranty for my unit, and the 2018 models came with only a 2 year warranty (most other years are 3).

 Total Cost of Repairs: $0.00